Dissolution of the Soviet Union: Western republics

 On 16 June 1988, 6,000 to 8,000 people gathered in Lviv to hear speakers declare no confidence in the local list of delegates to the 19th Communist Party conference, to begin on 29 June.
 On 21 June, a rally in Lviv attracted 50,000 people who had heard about a revised delegate list.
 Authorities attempted to disperse the rally in front of Druzhba Stadium.
 On 7 July, 10,000 to 20,000 people witnessed the launch of the Democratic Front to Promote Perestroika.
 On 17 July, a group of 10,000 gathered in the village Zarvanytsia for Millennium services celebrated by Ukrainian Greek-Catholic Bishop Pavlo Vasylyk.
 The militia tried to disperse attendees, but it turned out to be the largest gathering of Ukrainian Catholics since Stalin outlawed the Church in 1946.
 On 4 August, which came to be known as "Bloody Thursday", local authorities violently suppressed a demonstration organized by the Democratic Front to Promote Perestroika.
 Forty-one people were detained, fined, or sentenced to 15 days of administrative arrest.
 On 1 September, local authorities violently displaced 5,000 students at a public meeting lacking official permission at Ivan Franko State University.

-On 13 November 1988, approximately 10,000 people attended an officially sanctioned meeting organized by the cultural heritage organization Spadschyna, the Kyiv University student club Hromada, and the environmental groups Zelenyi Svit ("Green World") and Noosfera, to focus on ecological issues.
-From 14–18 November, 15 Ukrainian activists were among the 100 human-, national- and religious-rights advocates invited to discuss human rights with Soviet officials and a visiting delegation of the U.S. Commission on Security and Cooperation in Europe (also known as the Helsinki Commission).
-On 10 December, hundreds gathered in Kyiv to observe International Human Rights Day at a rally organized by the Democratic Union.
+On 13 November 1988, approximately 10,000 people attended an officially sanctioned meeting organized by the cultural heritage organization Spadschyna, the Kiev University student club Hromada, and the environmental groups Zelenyi Svit ("Green World") and Noosfera, to focus on ecological issues.
+From 14 to 18 November, 15 Ukrainian activists were among the 100 human-, national- and religious-rights advocates invited to discuss human rights with Soviet officials and a visiting delegation of the U.S. Commission on Security and Cooperation in Europe (also known as the Helsinki Commission).
+On 10 December, hundreds gathered in Kiev to observe International Human Rights Day at a rally organized by the Democratic Union.
 The unauthorized gathering resulted in the detention of local activists.